phenax/chelleport/README.md

 # Chelleport
-Control your mouse pointer with your keyboard
+Control your mouse pointer entirely with your keyboard.

-> Note: So far it only supports Linux running X11 display server with a compositor, because that's what I use.
+> Note: Current it only supports Linux running X11 display server with a compositor, because that's what I use.
 Might look into supporting more systems if there is interest.

-https://github.com/user-attachments/assets/93ddc1ff-6cbe-4be4-9507-d68de880212a
+## Modes
+- **Labelled Hints mode (default. `ctrl+h`)**: Displays a grid overlay on your screen, where each cell is labeled with a unique two-key combination.
+Press the corresponding keys to move the cursor to the desired cell.
+- **Text Search mode (`ctrl+s`)**: Uses OCR to identify and highlight words on the screen, allowing you to search for text and move the cursor directly to matching text.

 ## Features
+- **Search by text**:
-- **Text search mode**: Pressing `<c-s>` puts you in search mode which uses OCR to find words on the screen that you can search and move your cursor to.
+  - Use OCR to locate any visible text on the screen and position your cursor precisely.
-- **Labelled hints mode**: This is the default mode.
-It shows a grid on the screen with 2 keys for each cell.
-You can move to any cell by pressing the keys shown.
+- **Click**:
-- **Click**: Pressing `space` left clicks at current mouse position.
-Holding `shift` key left clicks and show the grid again.
+  - Press `space` left clicks at current mouse position.
+  - Press `shift+space` left clicks and show the grid again.
+- **Select text/Drag-n-drop**:
-- **Select text/Drag-n-drop**: Pressing `Ctrl+V` starts dragging/selecting/holding down left mouse button.
-Press `space` to stop dragging.
-Or press `Ctrl+V` again to stop dragging and show the grid again.
+  - Press `ctrl+v` starts dragging/selecting/holding down left mouse button.
+  - Press `space` to stop dragging.
+  - Press `ctrl+v` again to stop dragging and show the grid again.
+- **Double click**:
-- **Double click**: Pressing `2` followed by `space` will click twice.
-Any digit key followed by `space` will click that many times.
+  - Press `2` followed by `space` will click twice.
+  - Any digit key followed by `space` will click that many times.
+- **Right click**:
-- **Right click**: Pressing `minus` key right clicks at current mouse position.
-Holding `shift` key right clicks and shows the grid again.
+  - Pressing `minus` key right clicks at current mouse position.
+  - Holding `shift` key right clicks and shows the grid again.
+- **Granular movement**:
-- **Granular movement**: Once you match with a label on the screen, you can use `hjkl` keys to move your cursor.
-Holding `shift` key will use bigger steps for movements.
-You can also repeat movement by pressing a digit before the movement.
+  - Once you match with a label on the screen, you can use `hjkl` keys to move your cursor.
+  - Holding `shift` key will use bigger steps for movements.
+  - You can also repeat movement by pressing a digit before the movement.
 Eg: `5k` moves 5 small steps up. `5K` moves 5 big steps up.

+https://github.com/user-attachments/assets/93ddc1ff-6cbe-4be4-9507-d68de880212a

 ## Install
-- Clone the repo and build it yourself: `cabal build chelleport`
+- Clone the repo and build it yourself: `cabal build chelleport` or `nix build`
 - Nix flakes users can try it out by running: `nix run github:phenax/chelleport#chelleport`

 ## Usage
 Use [sxhkd](https://github.com/baskerville/sxhkd), [shotkey](https://github.com/phenax/shotkey), your window manager or any other key binding manager to set up a keybinding for `chelleport`.

-### Hints mode (default. `<c-h>` to switch to hints mode)
+### Hints mode (`ctrl-h` to switch to hints mode)
 - With the grid open, type any of the key sequences shown on the grid to move the pointer there
 - Once a match is found, you can now use `hjkl` keys to make smaller movements.
-Hold `shift` to move in bigger increments.
+Hold `shift` + `hjkl` to move in bigger increments.
 - Press `space` to click

-### Search mode (`<c-s>` to switch to search mode)
+### Search mode (`ctrl-s` to switch to search mode)
 - Words that are recognized by OCR will be highlighted
 - Type the characters in one of the words to move the cursor to it
-- Press `<c-n>` & `<c-p>` to go to next/previous match respectively
+- Press `ctrl-n` & `ctrl-p` to go to next/previous match respectively

+## Feedback and Support
+Interested in extending platform compatibility or new features?
+Let me know!
+Contributions and suggestions are welcome.